thodnev/xproto/README.rst

      *[TURN_ON, GET_TEMP, CHECK_SAFETY, TURN_REACTOR, ...]* could easily become
      *[TURN_ON, TURN_REACTOR, GET_TEMP, CHECK_SAFETY, ...]*.
      Then the reactor turns before security checks and you got a disaster.
 Easy
   #. message format.
-There are no message error checking facilities provided.
-Instead it relies on UDP/HTTP and the
+There is no message error checking facilities provided.
+Instead, it relies on UDP/HTTP and the
      corresponding underlying protocols.
-We know that UDP runs ontop of IP and IP runs ontop of whatever.
+We know that UDP runs on top of IP and IP runs on top of whatever.
-     For UDP running ontop of IPv4 the 16-bit CRC checksum is completely optional (though usually is used).
+     For UDP running on top of IPv4 the 16-bit CRC checksum is completely optional (though usually is used).
 And IPv4 provides only a *Header Checksum*.
 This means that in some (untypical, but still possible) configurations it could happen that UDP packets are not verified at all.
 Reliability?

-     The minimum CoAP header size is 5 bytes when payload is used.
+     The minimum CoAP header size is 5 bytes when the payload is used.
 And numerous CoAP packets could not be placed into a single UDP packet.
 This means that we eventually must carry additional 8 bytes.
      It means high efficiency for long packets and low efficiency for small.
      When 4 bytes of data is transmitted, the efficiency would be ``4 / (4 + 5 + 8) = 24 %``.